 Elgin L. Hushbeck Jr.: author, engineer, small business owner, educator, lecturer, and family man.
-He wears many hats but there is a common thread throughout.
-Mr. Hushbeck is an Evangelical Christian of 25+ years.
+He wears many hats, but there is a common thread throughout.
+Mr. Hushbeck is an Evangelical Christian of 40+ years.

-Mr. Hushbeck’s background includes academic studies in religion, history, and engineering, culminating with a Bachelor’s Degree in Electrical Engineering, and Master’s degrees in both Christian Apologetics and an MBA/Technology Management.
+Mr. Hushbeck’s background includes academic studies in religion, history, and engineering, culminating with a bachelor’s degree in Electrical Engineering, and master’s degrees in both Christian Apologetics and an MBA/Technology Management.
 As an engineer he has worked for several engineering and technology firms including 5 years at NASA’s Jet Propulsion Laboratory Pasadena, where he was part of the Voyager Flight Team for Voyager’s encounter with the Planet Neptune.
-Since 1999 he and his wife have owned their own company, which designs and develops databases and custom software applications for businesses (his wife Hanna has a Master’s Degree in Applied Computer Science).
+Since 1999 he and his wife have owned their own company, which designs and develops databases and custom software applications for businesses.
+Hanna has a master’s Degrees in both Nursing and Applied Computer Science).

-Mr. Hushbeck has taught at Simon Greenleaf University, and more recently at the University of Phoenix, where for several years he taught, among other things, classes in critical thinking both to students, and to other faculty.
+Mr. Hushbeck has taught at Simon Greenleaf University, Rasmussen College, and the University of Phoenix, where for several years he taught, among other things, classes in critical thinking both to students and to other faculty.
 He has lectured on both current affairs and apologetics in several states, and took part in a public debate sponsored by Simon Greenleaf University entitled ‘Did Jesus Claim to be God?’
 (Mr. Hushbeck, of course, represented the Pro-side).

 Here’s a recent Facebook Live, in which Elgin answers questions about history and Holy Week: